 Today's Runes for David Ben Gurion

-The left rune represents one of the forces acting on the issue at hand.
+The left rune represents the first possible outcome.
 Raido means to ride.
 In this rune, the image is not so much the riding of a horse as in riding in a cart or as cargo.
 As such Raido may suggest a journey, but is much more indicative of communication.
 Alternate interpretations based on the use of Raido as a cognate in other words give it the meaning of council, judgment, and moral correctness.
 Therefore, this rune is the rune of wise advice and good leadership. |

-The right rune represents another of the forces acting on the issue at hand.
+The right rune represents the second possible outcome.
 Ehwaz is the rune of the eight-legged horse that the god Odin rode into battle.
 Horses are symbolic of a number of things.
 Firstly, horses may symbolize vehicles such as cars, motorcycles, planes, or boats.
 Secondly, horses may symbolize not wealth, but status.
 Thirdly, horses may symbolize motion towards an objective.
 As such, this rune suggests a journey or a quest to achieve a goal or improve one's station in life.
 On a deeper level, the rune Ehwaz evokes the unique relationship of horse and rider as an inseparable team.
 To the modern eye this may be the relationship of master and underling, but to the Norse it was a total union.
 In fact, early representations of Odin are not of a man and a horse, but, of a centaur-like creature - the ultimate symbiosis of Man and Nature. |

 |